JohnGaff11/csc466/index.md

 > - **Phone**: 610-436-2595 (don’t call, email)
 {: .prereq}

+> ## COVID-19 Statement
+> Part of West Chester University’s response to the COVID-19 pandemic was to
+> switch the vast majority of instruction to remote.
+This decision was made
+> out of an abundance of caution to protect the health of all members of the WCU
+> community.
+Faculty have been asked to make every effort to adapt their courses
+> to this novel situation while still meeting the critical learning outcomes of
+> the course.
+Students are asked to discuss any problems with the new course
+> format and schedule directly with their instructors.
+Patience and flexibility
+> on everyone’s behalf are critical to our community’s navigation of this public
+> health crisis.
+{: .prereq}

 > ## Course Description
 > - This course will investigate issues in modern distributed platforms by examining a
 > number of important technologies in the areas of distributed computing in computational